HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 ### 4.4) `py`

-`PY` is a loadable dynamic object, bound as a walker-level variable by default.
+`PY` is a loadable dynamic object,which is bound as a walker-level variable by default.
 This object uses CPython to perform the following functions:

 1. `$PY.global` and `$PY.local`: Use HVML data access (including setting) global variables or local variables used by the Python environment.
 1. `$PY.import`: Load the specified Python module and call (or access) the submodules, functions and attributes provided by the loaded module on it.